 When applying, as well as meeting the minimum age requirement, you will also need to provide the following:

 - Proof of identification, such as a passport.

-There’s also the small matter of a £50 fee which you can pay using debit or
+There’s also the small matter of a £34 fee if you pay by debit or

 Car insurance costs for newly qualified drivers are generally quite high so, as you can imagine, they can be even higher if you’ve not passed your test as you are a greater risk on the roads.